 Consciously Caring for Your Body:

 - Improve Your Diet and Get Physically Active: Just as the body was the easiest personal aspect to describe, it is also the easiest aspect to give sound care-taking advice for.
-It is widely known that by equally committing one’s self to healthy diet and exercise habits, individuals can enjoy the benefits that come from a healthy body.
+It is widely known that by equally committing one’s self to a healthy diet and exercise habits, individuals can enjoy the benefits that come from a healthy body.
 You can best care for your body by reducing your intake of unwholesome foods, increasing your consumption of fruits and vegetables, and finding physical fitness activities that you wholeheartedly enjoy.

 Consciously Caring for Your Soul:

 - Spend Time in Nature: Beyond the practice of meditation, one soul care-taking strategy that you may want to employ is to spend time in nature.
-Each and every time that you sit by a river, hike in a forest, or relax on a secluded beach, you’ll leave the experience feeling rejuvenated.
+Each and every time that you sit by a river, hike in a forest or relax on a secluded beach, you’ll leave the experience feeling rejuvenated.
 Additionally, you’ll discover that spending time in nature makes you feel more connected to others and the world at large.

 - Spend Additional Time with Loved Ones Another care-taking strategy for the soul is to spend more time with those that you love.
-While leaders in the fields in spirituality and psychology won’t agree on everything, they all understand that relationships are vitally important for our personal wellbeing.
+While leaders in the fields of spirituality and psychology won’t agree on everything, they all understand that relationships are vitally important for our personal well-being.
 By making a point to spend additional time with your family and close friends, you’ll feel a sense of connected importance that can’t be replicated.